bl4de/research/README.md

 }
 ```
 Hello and welcome to my GitHub account.
-If you'd like to know more about me, this is likely the best place to start from :)
+If you'd like to know more about me, this is likely the best place to start :)

 --